Collision/No-collision results of a solid body with its container in a 3D compressible viscous fluid: Acknowledgment

 \section{Acknowledgment}

 {\it \v S. N. and F. O. have been supported by the Czech Science Foundation (GA\v CR) project 22-01591S.
 Moreover, \it \v S. N. has been supported by Praemium Academiæ of \v S. Ne\v casov\' a.
 The Institute of Mathematics, CAS is supported by RVO:67985840.
-The research of A.R. has been supported by the Alexander von Humboldt-Stiftung / Foundation.}
+This research is supported by the Basque Government through the BERC 2022-2025 program and by the Spanish State Research Agency through BCAM Severo Ochoa excellence accreditation CEX2021-01142-S and through Grant PID2023-146764NB-I00.
+A. R would like to thank the Alexander von Humboldt-Foundation and Grant RYC2022-036183-I.}